gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Statically type the tools settings on native binaries, rather than using extensions.
 - A binary with no source should not be buildable.
 - Need to split `Platform` into some immutable definition and some mutable configuration types.
-- Need to be able to specialize a platform or architecture or operating system.
+- Should define standard platforms, architectures and operating systems, and allow these to be further specialized.
 - Should understand 'debug' and 'release' build types, and allow these to be further specialized.
 - May need some way to make toolchain a variant dimension?
 - Incremental compile should handle `#import` with Visual C++, which may reference a `.tld` file.